TaherehZarratEhsan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I received my M.Sc. degree in Electrical engineering from University of Guilan.
 The main focus of my research has been computer vision and deep learning.
-Currently, I am researcher, working on deep neural network architectures, generative modeling, human behavior understanding and medical image analysis.

 I am open to research collaboration in the relevant areas if you are interested, feel free to contact me: zarrat.ehsan [AT] gmail.com